 Reverse.
 3 speeds are available in reverse depending upon the options.
 The application of reverse gear lifts the plough out of the ground.
 This is also used for manoeuvring the motoculteur.

 Clutch.
 Multiple disc type immersed in oil, within the chassis casing.
 PTO; front (revolving at the speed of the engine), side and rear (turning between 125 and 1800 rp/m). ( PTO rear and side options).

 Exhaust/Silencer.
 Fitted in a frontal position, away from the driver.

 Steering.
 Independent wheel clutches makes steering very easy.
 De-clutching one wheel, and using reverse gear allows the motoculteur to be turned in its own width without undue effort.

 Fuel consumption.
-1 1/2 to 2 liters of fuel per hour dependent upon working conditions. the tank holds approx. 9 liters.
+1 1/2 to 2 litres of fuel per hour dependent upon working conditions. the tank holds approx. 9 litres.

 Read more about the Energic factory history here.

 Read more about the Energic motoculteur 409 here.

 Read more about the Energic motoculteur 411 here.

 Read more about the Energic 412 motoculteur here.